Learn

 Savings drives progress

 Let’s take a person saving consistently and building a portfolio of shares.
 They have a target of $1 million.
-We’ll assume they’re saving $2,000 per month and earn a strong return of 9% per annum.
+We’ll assume they’re saving $2,000 per month and earning a strong return of 9% per annum.
 And we’ll start them off with $5,000 to get the ball rolling.

 In this scenario, after 10 years they amass a total of around $400,000.
 Of this wealth, $240,000 came from their regular savings, and the remaining $160,000 was from investment returns.